-The capacitor is a polarized component: - the positive terminal is the longest leg - the negative terminal is the shortest leg Tip: It is also possible to refer to the "-" symbol written on the minus pole.
-1. Solder the possible poles together and then the positive
+The capacitor is a polarized component: - the positive terminal is the longest leg - the negative terminal is the shortest leg

-1 - Solder the negative poles together and then the positive poles together at the rectifier output. (image 9).

-Tip: If the legs of your components are too short to weld together, you can connect them with electrical wires.
+- \ Tip: It is also possible to refer to the "-" symbol written on the minus pole. - 1 Solder the negative poles together and then the positive poles together at the rectifier output. (image 9). - \ Tip: If the legs of your components are too short to weld together, you can connect them with electrical wires.